fengdachao/workenglish/README.md

 ##### Language for pitching
 * The company has a strong track record of ...
-* We are paticularly proud of ...
+* We are particularly proud of ...
 * The Imperial Lemon's key strengths are ...

 ##### Giving feedback